The Android ZSH powerup

 Buy ZShaolin on the Android Market

-Recently our app surpassed the 300 sales especially thanks to the Emacs org-mode community that has discovered our Emacs works like a charm :^) as long one installs also the free Emacs app by Zielmicha which provides the lisp files on the sdcard) plus the XDA-DEV community has been very positive reviewing ZShaolin and I’ve started releasing an “XDA-light” version on their forums.
+Recently our app surpassed the 650 sales, many factors helped: the Emacs org-mode community has discovered our Emacs works like a charm (as long one installs also the free Emacs app by Zielmicha which provides the lisp files on the sdcard) plus the XDA-DEV community has been very positive reviewing ZShaolin and I’ve started releasing an “XDA-light” version on their forums.
 Of course also the many positive reviews helped.

 List of software in the latest ZShaolin version

 - vim-7.3 (huge)

 Detailed bug-reports are welcome on bugs.dyne.org but please make sure you know what you are talking about :^)

 Those who have suggestions, ideas, want to signal necessary updates, new software and what not, can join the ZShaolin user discussion forum.

 This application re-distributes the works of many talented developers: it would have never been possible to have ZShaolin without them.
 While it is impossible to list all names here, you should consider ZShaolin as made by several hundreds of people in about 10 to 20 years time.
 At the bottom of this list the maintainer of ZShaolin, blacksmith of its toolchain and build scripts is Jaromil.